Fence Timber Calculator: Smart Timber Selection & Practical Woodworking for DIYers and Pros

 Cutting & Fitting Boards

 Use stable surfaces, clamps, and guides.
 Stack boards together for consistent cuts.
-Label boards for each section to avoid mix-ups.
+Label boards for each section to avoid mix-ups and ensure grain patterns match.

 Joining Techniques

-Use galvanized or stainless-steel screws.
+Use galvanized or stainless-steel screws for outdoor durability.
 Pocket screws, biscuits, or brackets reinforce decorative panels.
-Pre-drill all screw holes.
+Pre-drill all screw holes to prevent splitting, especially near board ends.

 Sanding & Finishing

-Sand with 80–120 grit paper.
-Apply stains or sealers before installation.
-Refinish every 2–3 years.
-Test finishes on scrap boards.
+Sand with progressive grits (80–120–220) for smooth finishes.
+Apply stains or sealers before installation for complete coverage.
+Refinish every 2–3 years depending on weather exposure.
+Always test finishes on scrap boards first.

 Expert Tips & Hacks

-- Leave 1/8" gaps between boards for seasonal movement.
+- Leave 1/8" gaps between boards for seasonal movement and drainage

-- Use spacers for even gaps and proper water drainage.
+- Use commercial spacers for consistent gaps and professional appearance

-- FSC-certified or reclaimed timber is sustainable and cost-effective.
+- FSC-certified or reclaimed timber is sustainable and often more stable

-- Pre-drill holes and countersink screws to avoid splitting.
+- Pre-drill holes and countersink screws to prevent splitting and water collection